Procedure for Determining Mental Capacity in Civil Proceedings

 Consultation:

-The working group has launched a public consultation, which will run for 3 months until 17 March 2024 at 11.59pm.
+The working group held a three-month public consultation, which closed on 17 March 2024 at 11.59pm.

 Members